‘It irks my ever-loving nerves’: For the Jets, Marshawn Lynch’s dance moves weren’t so fun

 Sunday was a special day in Oakland.
 The Raiders may be leaving town, destined for Las Vegas in a few years, but fans were downright giddy as the team rolled to a 45-20 victory that was its second of the season.

-To top it off, homegrown hero Marshawn Lynch was back in Beast Mode, this time playing for the Raiders and rushing for 45 yards on 12 carries.
+To top it off, homegrown hero Marshawn Lynch was back in Beast Mode, this time playing for the Raiders in their first home game of 2017 and rushing for 45 yards on 12 carries.
 The Raiders and Lynch were feeling the vibe, so, when “I’m Really from Oakland,” featuring Vell and DJ Mustard, started playing, Lynch started dancing.

 Mood. pic.twitter.com/Q0t5BBp22X